Andrei0872/my-dev-notes/notebooks/javascript.md

 * only **allocate** memory when a **node** gets **removed or added**

+* the size of the allocation is proportional to the size of the DOM change

 ### Virtual DOM

 * creates a new tree from scratch on re-render